-This GMAT verbal practice question is a critical reasoning question.
-The task is to identify that option that does not strengthen the argument.
+This GMAT verbal sample question is a critical reasoning question.
+The task is to identify the answer option that does not strengthen the argument.
+A medium difficulty GMAT CR practice question.

 It seems that medical care is constantly improving and is far better today than it was a few years ago.
 New medicines are being developed, and at a lower cost.
 Technological advancements are being made and new treatments are devised.
 However, hospital care has not improved as much as expected.
 Most hospitals do not have a large enough ER that can handle a sudden influx of patients and the number of people who die in a hospital due to reasons other than what they got admitted for is staggeringly high.